canjs/canjs/index.md

 ### Ease of use

 This site highlights the most important features of CanJS.
-But the library comes with thorough documentation and examples on [it's DoneJS documentation page](http://donejs.com/docs.html).
+The library comes with thorough documentation and examples on [it's DoneJS documentation page](http://donejs.com/docs.html).
 There are example apps for each library, and several example apps for jQuery.